rocketacademy/bootcamp-docs/projects/project-2-server-side-app.md

 ## MVP Deadline

 A user should be able to play the game through once without encountering errors.
-App should be deployed to Heroku.
 Peer code review during class.

 1. \~45 minutes on each partner's project (\~30 minutes if in a group of 3)
 2. Share any challenges you've faced on your project